-In the next few lines, I will guide you picking only those types of tools which will be worthy for woodworking.
+In the next few lines, I will guide you picking only those types of tools for woodworking which will be worthy.
 As there are a number of power tools available in the market, it really far too difficult choosing the best power tools for woodworking.

 In this article, I will demonstrate various aspects of these power tools, so that you can pick up the right one according to your requirements.

 Not only the power tools, here, I am also going to share my personal tips on selecting all types of great tools for woodworking.
 Actually, it is nothing but a comprehensive guide and a compilation of great tools.

 So, let’s title it – “Top Great Tools for Woodworking”

 It is a must have tool for any DIYer.
 You may not have other types of tools for woodworking but it is quite impossible doing any type of woodworking without a circular saw.